-With headquarters in New York and London and local offices and partners in ten countries, Morrow Sodali serves more than 700 corporate clients in 40 countries, including many of the world’s largest multinational corporations.
-In addition to listed and private companies, its clients include mutual funds, stock exchanges, membership associations and activist investors.
+From headquarters in New York and London, and offices and partners in major capital markets, Morrow Sodali serves more than 700 corporate clients in 40 countries, including many of the world’s largest multinational corporations.
+In addition to listed and private companies, its clients include mutual funds, ETFs, stock exchanges and membership associations.

 and the management of the assignments

 Morrow Sodali brings to every assignment an experienced team of researchers, transaction specialists, communications experts and relationship managers who work under the oversight of the senior management team.

 ○ Morrow Sodali’s senior management has long-standing experience in the industry and proven track-record in driving the business forward, anticipating market trends and efficiently delivering projects assigned.